What you need to know about GameStop’s stock price chaos

 Earlier this month, GameStop named Cohen and two other former Chewy executives to its board, tasked with helping to transform the business into a digital empire.
 Shares nearly doubled the week after the announcement.

-What is GameStop’s ‘short squeeze’ ?
+What is GameStop’s ‘short squeeze’?

 People claiming to have purchased GameStop shares have framed their efforts as a collective, financial rebellion, delivering payback to giant Wall Street funds that placed reckless bets and have long exploited the financial system at the expense of the little person.

-Part of GameStop’s improbably rise is tied to the belief that its shares were predicted to fall.
+Part of GameStop’s improbable rise is tied to the belief that its shares were predicted to fall.
 At the start of the year, GameStop was among the most highly targeted companies by short sellers — investors who bet against a company and stand to make money when its stock price falls.
 To short a company, a seller typically borrows a stock and then sells it, with the intention of buying the stock back later once the price drops.
 The seller then returns the shares to the entity from which it borrowed, and pockets the difference in price.

 But when pessimistic bets fail, and stock prices rise, short sellers still have to cover their borrowed shares.
 They are then forced to buy the stock back at the higher price.
 This is known as a “short squeeze.”
 In this situation, short sellers try to cut their losses and buy shares that they expected to lose value.
 This money-losing squeeze can fuel a cycle of even higher prices, as short sellers purchase more shares and drive stocks even higher.